daterre/Cradle/README.md

 ```

 #####Setting up a hook script
-Before you can get your hooks to work you have to tell the TwineStory where to look for them.
-(This step is required at the moment but will hopefully be removed in the next version.)

 1. Create a new script (recommended C#, but UnityScript should work)

+2. Either add it to the same game object that contains your story script, or...
-2. Add it to any game object in your scene
+3. ...add it to any game object in your scene and add that game object to the AdditionalHooks list
-3. Drag the object onto your TwineStory component's `HookScript` property

 #####Hook types